Bubble-Protocol/bubble-tools/README.md

 bubble addresses list
 ```

-An address label can be used in place of a raw address in any command.
-E.g.:
+An address label can be used in place of a raw address in any command:
 ```
-bubble contract call contract-label myMethod
+bubble contract call address-label myMethod
 ```

 An address label can be used in place of a filename or part of a filename.
-It will be replaced with a 32-byte filename representation of the address (the address prefixed with 12 zeros).
-E.g.:
+It will be replaced with a 32-byte filename representation of the address (the address prefixed with 12 zero bytes):
 ```
 bubble content read server-label contract-label address-label/hello.txt -v
 > [trace] read https://vault.bubbleprotocol.com/v2 0x574242BBAE5a46F444025b8596Cd70A8804ff9dc 0x0000000000000000000000009444C89bF13a5CEd4F4fF3d082e36f080c13F909/hello.txt {}